Ludwik Birkenmajer

-Ludwik Antoni Birkenmajer (18 May 1855 - 20 November 1929), Polish historian of science, physicist, astronomer, professor of the Jagiellonian University.
+Ludwik Antoni Birkenmajer (18 May 1855 – 20 November 1929) was a Polish historian of science, physicist and astronomer.
+He was professor of the Jagiellonian University.

 Biography

 Descended from a German family settled in Galicia during the time of the Napoleonic Wars, later a part of the Austrian Habsburg Empire.
 He was the son of Józef Herman and Petronela Stefanowski.
 Educated in the Franz Joseph High School (a so called Gymnasium at that time) in Lemberg (1865–1873), he then studied physics, chemistry and mathematics at the University of Lemberg till 1878.
 Supplementary studies in Vienna (1879–1880).
 In 1879 he defended his doctoral thesis in based on the study: On general methods of integration of the algebraic and transcendental functions (O ogólnych metodach całkowania funkcyj algebraicznych i przestępnych).
-From 1878, for nearly two decades was a teacher of mathematics and physics in the renowned agricultural school in Czernichów near Cracow.
+From 1878, for nearly two decades was a teacher of mathematics and physics in the renowned agricultural school in Czernichów near Kraków.
 In 1897 he started his academic career at the Jagiellonian University, where he continued to work till the end of his life.

 At the beginning he was an associate professor, then, from 1919, he became an ordinary professor and lecturer of the history of mathematics, physics, astronomy and physical geography, whilst simultaneously being a Chair of the History of Exact Sciences.

 In 1893 he was elected the correspondent member of the Academy of Learning, and in 1927 became a regular member.
 Birkenmajer was one of the organizers of the Library Commission of the Academy (1901).
 In 1910-1913 he held the post of the secretary of its Commission for the History of Mathematical and Natural Sciences.
 From 1918 the Academy was renamed the Polish Academy of Arts and Sciences.
 Birkenmajer was also the member of Scientific Society in Toruń and of the International Astronomical Union in Oxford.
-In 1923 he took a significant part in the jubilee celebration of the 450th anniversary of the birth of Copernicus with a series of lectures presented in Cracow, Toruń, Poznań and Warsaw.
+In 1923 he took a significant part in the jubilee celebration of the 450th anniversary of the birth of Copernicus with a series of lectures presented in Kraków, Toruń, Poznań and Warsaw.